hitzhangjie/go-patterns/README.md

 Patterns must be presented in an appropriate form if we are to understand and discuss them.
 A good description helps us grasp the essense of a pattern immediately:

 - what's the problem the pattern addresses?
-- what's the proposed solution?
-  A good description also provides us with all the details necessary to implement a pattern, and to consider the consequences of its application.
+- what's the proposed solution?A good description also provides us with all the details necessary to implement a pattern, and to consider the consequences of its application.
 - describe the solution uniformly!
   This helps us to compare one pattern with another, especially when we are looking for alternative solutions to a problem.

 The basic Context-Prolem-Solution structure provides a good starting point for a description format, but it is not enough.